vishv1098/covidapp/README.md

 ## Device screen

-1. **As a user** I want the device name with a symbol **So that** I can clearly distinguish the device I am using and allow the app (Smart app) to read the data from that device.
+1. **As a user** I want the device name with the logo **So that** I can clearly distinguish the device I am using and allow the app (Smart app) to read the data from that device.

 2. **As a user** I want two separate sections on the device screen. **So that** I can see all the devices that are connected and the data in sync with the Smart app, also the devices that are connected but the data not in sync with the Smart app in a separate section.

-3. **As a user** I want a pop up screen at the bottom of the screen. **So that** I can see all the devices from which the app (Smart app) can read in the data.
+3. **As a user** I want a pop up screen at the bottom of the Device screen. **So that** I can see all the devices from which the app (Smart app) can read in the data.

 4. **As a user** I want a button beside the device name. **So that** So that I can disconnect the device from the Smart app whenever I want.

 **Acceptance criteria**
-1. The user can tap on the "+" symbol which is present at the bottom of the device screen and then tap on the device name which he or she want to connect and then after authentication on the device screen the user will be able to screen the device name within the section connected devices.
+1. The user can tap on the "+" symbol which is present at the bottom of the device screen and then tap on the device name which he or she want to connect.
+After authentication, the user will be able to see the device name within the connected device section in the device screen.
-2. The user will also be able to see the button beside the device name so that he/she can disconnect the device from the mobile app.
+2. The user will also be able to see a button beside the device name so that he/she can disconnect the device from the mobile app.

 ***

 ## Assessment screen

-**As a user** I want the following features :
-1. I want a small button.
-2. I want a link at the bottom of the page.

-**So that**
-1. I can tap on the button to test whether I am having covid or influenza.
+**As a user** I want a small button **So that** I can tap on the button to test whether I am having covid or influenza.

-2. If I want to enter the vital data manually, then I can go the page via that link and enter the values to test the result.
+**As a user** I want a link at the bottom of the page **So that** If I want to enter the vital data manually, then I can go the page via that link and enter the values to test the result.

-**As a developer** I want three colors (red, green, yellow) below the button.

-**So that** Based on results from the model I can display the status that if the result was likely to be covid then the red color will be highlighted, if the result was likely to be influenza then the yellow light will be highlighted and if the result was neither covid nor influenza then the green light will be highlighted.
+**As a developer** I want three colors (red, green, yellow) below the button **So that** Based on results from the model I can display the status that if the result was likely to be covid then the red color will be highlighted, if the result was likely to be influenza then the yellow light will be highlighted and if the result was neither covid nor influenza then the green light will be highlighted.

 **Acceptance criteria**
 The user can tap on the button to see the results.